 Debunking Competitive Intelligence Myths

-The best way to debunk or atleast diffuse competitive intelligence myths is to help people understand its realities, and communicate the real value CI can provide organizations.
-We present these myths based on our 12+ years of experience of implementing CI in 200+ organizations.
+The best way to debunk or at least diffuse competitive intelligence myths is to help people understand its realities and communicate the real value CI can provide organizations.
+We present these myths based on our 14+ years of experience of implementing CI in 200+ organizations.
 We have seen companies benefiting immensely from a better understanding of CI, and we’ve seen organizations wasting a lot of time and money and finding little value because of unrealistic expectations.
 Let’s begin.

 Myth #1: CI will give us confidential or internal information on our competitors